Rudra866/Sales-Analysing-Website/README.md

 With those credentials, access the supabase interface by navigating to http://localhost:8000.
 You are now ready to continue on with the steps for supabase.com, you do not need to create a project as you are given an initialized one.
-Skip the portion on copying environment variables.
+Skip the portion on copying environment variables, as you have already done this.

 ### Supabase.com Setup:
 Create an account on supabase.com by clicking [here](https://supabase.com/dashboard/sign-up).

-Once you have an account setup, you will be brought to a page to create a project.
+Once you have an account setup, you will first be brought to a page to create a organization.
+Pick a name and continue.
+Next you will select the option to create a new project.
-Give the project some name, the value you set for the password is unimportant.
+Give the project some name, the value you set for the password is unimportant for the demo.
 Once the project is set up, click on the third icon on the sidebar; it should look like a terminal prompt.

 Within the root of our project, there are 2 SQL files you will need to execute.
 One is for the tables